 Barbara Seligman is a recognized leader in health and reproductive health policy with more than 20 years of experience in health program development, technical assistance, and management.

-RAMP UP West is Barry Reed’s sixth project as Chief of Party.
-He has established a successful track record of program management, combined with internationally recognized expertise in the field of local governance.
+Barry Reed has established a successful track record of program management, combined with internationally recognized expertise in the field of local governance.

 For some, international development is a walk on the wild side.
 For Bill Grant, it is the family business.
 His family has been involved in international health and economic development for more than 120 years.